simonnnnnnnnnnnn/Tricho_RNA/README.md

 ### Modules

 The modules contain the processes, here the actual work is done.
 All used tools have at least one Module dedicated to them.
+Each module has one process which runs a docker container with the necessary tool for the step.
+Modules and processes share the same name which usually resembles the name of the used tool or purpose of the tool.
+The results are always saved in directories named after the used tools.

 #### fastqc

+This module contains a single process that creates a docker container and runs FastQC inside it.
+The purpose of this is to create an inital quality reports of the reads.

+**Input:** single gzipped fastq file (.fq.gz) **output:** zip folder, html-file

 #### trim_galore

+This module runs TrimGalore! and consequently trims the reads and produces trimmed reads, trimming reports of the paired-end reads as well as a general trimming report.

+**input:**

 #### multiqc